zhaokongdong/tim-framework/README.md

 # tim-framework
-a php framework build by composer
+A PHP framework build by composer

+run `composer install` to download the dependent package